unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-EsriMaps.md

 ---
-uid: Overview.Maui.ThirdParty.XXXX
+uid: Overview.Maui.ThirdParty.EsriMaps
 ---
-# .NET MAUI Embedding - XXXX
+# .NET MAUI Embedding - EsriMaps

-The YYYY controls from XXXX can be used in an Uno Platform application via .NET MAUI Embedding.
+The YYYY controls from EsriMaps can be used in an Uno Platform application via .NET MAUI Embedding.

 ## Installation